Towards enhancing quantum expectation estimation of matrices through partial Pauli decomposition techniques and post-processing: Introduction

 A central challenge for VQAs revolves around the computational costs associated with estimating expectation values of matrices \citep{Wecker2015PRA}.
 In many scenarios, direct acquisition of these expectations through the measurement of a single observable proves inefficient, prompting the adoption of indirect techniques.
 When devising such techniques, two primary considerations come to the forefront.
 The first consideration revolves around the number of terms involved in decomposing the matrix in terms of easily measurable observables.
 A common approach is the Pauli decomposition, wherein matrices are expressed as a linear combination of multi-qubit Pauli operators.
 Specifically, an $n$-qubit matrix $A \in \mathbb C^{2^n \times 2^n}$ is expressed as $A = \sum_i \alpha_i P_i$, where each $P_i$ is a Pauli operator, and $\alpha_i = \tr(P_i A)/2^n$ is the coefficient of $P_i$ in the Pauli decomposition of $A$.
 However, this approach is often inefficient for many pertinent problems, potentially resulting in as many as $4^n$ non-zero terms.
-Moreover, even in the simple scenario where the matrix $A$ has only one non-zero element, this decomposition entails a total of $2^n$ non-zero terms.
+Moreover, even in the simple scenario where the matrix $A$ has only one non-zero element, this decomposition may entails a total of $2^n$ non-zero terms.
 This inefficiency is especially evident in problems involving numerical methods, where band-width matrices are utilized.
 For instance, for the finite element method (FEM), a widely used numerical technique that involves discretizing continuous physical domains into a finite number of elements connected with nodes, the corresponding matrix $A$ in the system of linear equations $Ax=b$---with $A\in {\mathbb{C}^{2^n\times 2^n}}$ being the stiffness matrix, $b$ the external loading vector, and $x$ the solution---typically possesses $O(4^n)$ non-zero components in the Pauli decomposition.
-Alternative schemes for representing $A$ include expressing it as a weighted sum of Pauli strings \citep{Huang2021NJP,Bravo2019arX,Xu2021SB}, or in terms of quantum-compatible operators that may deviate from being Pauli (or more generally, Hermitian) \citep{Liu2021PRA,Sato2021PRA}.
-However, these approaches often exhibit a tendency to be problem-specific.
-Furthermore, linear combinations or spectral decompositions prescribed by existing methods may not be well-suited for NISQ devices, given the limitations imposed by their circuit depth and qubit connectivity.